chaaz/versio/docs/reference.md

   doesn't have any projects.
 Each project has the following properties:

   - `name`: (required) The name of the project.
-  - `id`: (required) The numeric ID of the project.
-By maintaining a unique ID for each project, you can track the continuity of a project over multiple commits, even if the project name or location changes.
+  - `id`: (required) The numeric ID of the project. **Don't change a project's ID!** By maintaining a consistent ID over the life of the project, you can track its continuity over multiple commits, even if the project name or location changes.
   - `root`: (optional, default `"."`) The location, relative to the base of the repo, where the project is located.
 The `changelog`, `includes`, `excludes`, and `version: file` properties are all